On graded presentations of Hecke algebras and their generalizations: Type O

-Our first task is to describe the completions that are of interest to us.
-Consider a finite subset $U\subset \K\setminus\{0\}$; as before, we endow this with a graph structure by adding an edge from $u$ to $u'$ if $u'=qu$.
-Note that for $U$ chosen generically there will simply be no edges, and that under this graph structure $U$ will always be a union of segments and cycles with $e$ nodes (if $e<\infty$).
+Consider a finite subset $\gls{U}\subset \K\setminus\{0\}$; as before, we endow this with a graph structure by adding an edge from $u$ to $u'$ if $u'=qu$.
+Note that for $\gls{U}$ chosen generically there will simply be no edges, and that under this graph structure $\gls{U}$ will always be a union of segments and cycles with $e$ nodes (if $e<\infty$).